Get started with your food storage plan in an easy, step-by-step, and cost-effective manner!

 No matter how many times I write about food, there is always something new to consider or a new way to present the same old information.
 With that in mind, today I would like to share a method for getting started with your food storage program in an easy, step by step, and cost-effective manner.

 I am also not going to list items that might be difficult to find or too costly to fit neatly into your weekly shopping budget.

 These 20 items can easily be purchased at your local grocery store, warehouse club, and Amazon.
 Consider getting each of the items on the list over time so that you are more than prepared when disaster strikes.

-1. 20 pounds of Rice
+1. 20 Pounds of Rice

 As boring as it may sound, rice is one of the backbones of every food storage plan.
-It is filling, nutritious and with the use of varied seasonings and condiments, highly palatable in a variety of tasty meals.
+It is filling, nutritious, and with the use of varied seasonings and condiments, highly palatable in a variety of tasty meals.

-2. 20 pounds of Pinto Beans
+2. 20 Pounds of Pinto Beans

 Like rice, beans are the backbone of every food storage plan.
 You may substitute white, kidney or other types of dried beans, but honestly, pintos are some of the least expensive dried beans, and in my opinion, the tastiest.

-3. 20 cans of Vegetables
+3. 20 Cans of Vegetables

-Green beans, peas, corn and canned tomatoes are good choices.
+Green beans, peas, corn, and canned tomatoes are good choices.
 Let your taste and budget guide you.

-4. 20 cans of Fruit
+4. 20 Cans of Fruit

 Peaches, pears, pineapple, fruit cocktail – again, this is your choice.
 Fruits add a subtle sweetness to life, and when you are in a survival situation, can boost morale.

-5. 20 cans of Meat
+5. 20 Cans of Meat

 Chicken, tuna, shrimp, salmon, Vienna sausages, beef stew and yes, even the ubiquitous Spam will satisfy this requirement.
 Again, let your taste and budget guide you – there are lots to choose from.

-6. 4 pounds Oats
+6. 4 Pounds Oats

 A bowl of oatmeal topped with canned fruit can be enjoyed for breakfast, lunch or dinner.

-7. 2 large jars of Peanut Butter
+7. 2 Large Jars of Peanut Butter

 Peanut butter is an excellent source of protein, with plenty of calories for energy and sustenance.
 Besides, who can resist the taste of a gooey spoonful of luscious peanut butter?

 The only requirement here is to get something you like and something fortified with Vitamin C. I am not going to preach and tell you to avoid artificial sweeteners.

-9. 5 pounds of Powdered Milk
+9. 5 Pounds of Powdered Milk

 Milk is a great source of protein and other nutrients.
-Also it is filling and can be used to top your oatmeal cereal or stirred into your coffee as a flavor enhancer.
+Also, it is filling and can be used to top your oatmeal cereal or stirred into your coffee as a flavor enhancer.

-10. 5 pounds of Salt
+10. 5 Pounds of Salt

 It goes without saying that salt is essential for survival, plus it has a lot of uses other than as an enhancement for food.
 That said, our bodies need salt to survive.

-11. 10 pounds of Pancake Mix
+11. 10 Pounds of Pancake Mix

 An all-in-one pancake mix (such as Krusteaz) only requires the addition of water to make up a batch of batter.
 As with oatmeal, a big plate of pancakes, perhaps with some honey or jam, will make a satisfying meal that can be eaten for breakfast, lunch or dinner.

-12. 2 pounds of Honey and 2 large jars of Jam
+12. 2 Pounds of Honey and 2 Large Jars of Jam

 We all need some sweetness in our life.
 I choose honey and jam over sugar, but at the end of the day, you can make a substitution or simply mix and match.

-13. 10 pounds of Pasta
+13. 10 Pounds of Pasta

 Pasta is familiar and easy to fix.
 Pasta is a dense form of wheat, but so much easier to deal with when you are first starting out.

-14. 10 cans or jars of Spaghetti Sauce
+14. 10 Cans or Jars of Spaghetti Sauce

 Cheap yet satisfying, canned sauce on a bed of pasta creates a satisfying meal that can be put together in minutes.

-Editor’s Note: You’re Survival Food Stockpile is Missing THIS!
+Editor’s Note: You’re Survival Food Stockpile Is Missing THIS!

-15. 20 cans of Soup or Broth
+15. 20 Cans of Soup or Broth

 For an extra satisfying meal, try using a can of soup as part of the cooking water for your rice.
 Yummy!

-16. One large jug of Oil
+16. One Large Jug of Oil

-Choose olive oil, coconut oil or some other cooking oil, but be sure that you get some.
+Choose olive oil, coconut oil or some other cooking oil, but be sure you get some.
 Oil is essential for good health, fueling our energy stores and providing support for fat-soluble vitamins and nutrients as they work their way through our system.

 17. Spices and Condiments

 Adding some spices and condiments to your food storage pantry will allow you to vary the taste of your storage foods, thus mitigating some of the boredom that is likely to occur over time.

-18. 5 pounds of Coffee or 100 Tea Bags
+18. 5 Pounds of Coffee or 100 Tea Bags

-There are those that will say that life without coffee is no life at all.
+There are those who will say that life without coffee is no life at all.
 Whole bean (assuming you have a hand grinder), ground or instant – your choice.
 Or substitute tea.

-19. 2 large bags of Hard Candies
+19. 2 Large Bags of Hard Candies